Contracts can be an essential part of freelancing as a graphic designer, but when you’re starting out, it’s not always clear what you should include.

 If you have your own contracts available for others to view, or if you’re willing to share stories of success / failure — with or without using contracts — please leave a comment or send me a message.
 Do you use a contract?
 Have you been burned without using one?

-I’ll compile your design contract tips into an upcoming contract resource, linking back to your website in the process.
+I’ll compile your contract tips in an upcoming resource, linking back to your website in the process.

 Update: 07 April 2009